NervanaSystems/ngraph/doc/sphinx/source/ops/abs.rst

 ===========

-Produces a single output tensor of the same element type and shape as ``arg``, where the value at each coordinate of ``output`` is the absoloute value of the value at each ``arg`` coordinate.
+Produces a single output tensor of the same element type and shape as ``arg``, where the value at each coordinate of ``output`` is the absolute value of the value at each ``arg`` coordinate.

 Inputs